-How to Convert DVD to MKV Video on Mac and PC Machine
+How to Convert DVD to MKV Video on a PC & Mac

 I have a DVD purchased years ago, and now I would like to rip the content of DVD into a MKV only keeping English and probably German language audio track, no subtitles, no specials.
 Anyone shows me the way?

 There are a variety of reasons why you might want to rip and extract the movie content from a DVD and convert to a MKV video format on PC (or on a Mac).
 You might just want to protect your disc from scratched; you might want to pull movie off DVD and watch on your tablet or edit in video editing software.
 Whatever the reason is, converting DVD format video into MKV file would be a better choice than that into another modern format.